RT-Thread/rtthread-manual-doc/documentation/quick_start_qemu/quick_start_qemu.md

 ![menuconfig interface](figures/menuconfig_menu.png)

-Run QEMU:

-1. If you choose a package, you need to use the command `pkgs-update` to download the package.
+1. If you choose a package, you need to use the command `pkgs --update` to download the package.
 2. Compile with `scons`.

-3. Then enter `qemu. bat` to run.
+3. Then enter `qemu.bat` to run.
+4. Use `help` to view all commands of the BSP.
+And then use the commands.